LuyaLukhele/portfolio2.0/README.md

 ## Installation and Setup Instructions

-To Clone down this repository.
-You will need node and npm installed globally on your machine.
+1.Clone down this repository.

+2.You will need node and npm installed globally on your machine.

+3.Navigate to project root folder then ->

 Installation: